 SHW534.
 Penalties.
-A heeling horse will be penalized as follows: SHW534.1 Two (2) points header breaking the barrier additional loop on either end refusing to enter the box rearing up in box assuming position on the wrong side of the steer running into the steer intentional and continuous stretching of the steer after the horses have faced excessive schooling at any time in the arena whipping or striking the horse with the rope
+A heeling horse will be penalized as follows: SHW534.1 Two (2) points header breaking the barrier additional loop on either end refusing to enter the box blatant disobedience including kicking, biting, bucking, rearing and striking intentional and continuous stretching of the steer after the horses have faced excessive schooling at any time in the arena whipping or striking the horse with the rope